litentry/litentry-parachain/README.md

 The generated files will be under `docker/generated-litentry/`.

-When finished with the dev network, run
+When finished with the network, run
 ```
 make clean-docker-litentry
 ```